onqtam/headjack/docs/why/SYSTEM.md

 > "I don't see much of a future for this planet.
 I think it's a cursed planet.
 The boundaries we've drawn between nations and the profit motive - those two factors have, in my opinion, brought us to the point where almost nothing can stop the utter destruction of the environment and all our earthly life-support systems." - [George Carlin](https://www.azquotes.com/quote/1284811)

+> "I have learned to seek my happiness by limiting my desires, rather than in attempting to satisfy them." - [John Stuart Mill](https://www.goodreads.com/quotes/6608-i-have-learned-to-seek-my-happiness-by-limiting-my)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Existential risks